 Letter grade.
 Hours/semester: 16-18 lecture/48-54 lab.
-Prerequisite(s): Completion of or concurrent enrollment in DENT 721.
+Prerequisite(s): Admission into the Dental Assisting Program.
 Designed to meet the standards established by the Board of Dental Examiners for the operation of dental radiographic equipment in California in a one semester format.
-Offered in the Fall and Spring for students accepted into the dental assisting program.
+Offered in the Fall only for students accepted into the dental assisting program.
 (AA)